 Like many good stories, ours began in the good traditions of "garage" startups in 2002.
-For the first three years, the company worked on a shareware model and was made up of students who wanted to learn how to make games.
-We released a few simple arcades: Pacboy, Battleman, Star Defender, Bombardix, Xoid and Blade Master.
+For the first 3 years the company worked on the shareware model and consisted of students who really wanted to learn how to make games.
+We released some simple arcades: Pacboy, Battleman, Star Defender, Bombardix, Xoid and Blade Master.
 At the end of 2004 Star Defender 2 came out and this game gave us a quantum leap forward and turned us into a game studio.

 Cradle of Rome’s success gave a start to the company’s rapid growth.
 Over the next 4 years, we grew to 70 people, continued working on match-3 games and also tried the hidden-objects genre.
-We released Cradle Of Persia, Romance Of Rome, Golden Trails, Golden Trails 2, Golden Trails 3, Letters from Nowhere, Letters from Nowhere 2, and Cradle Of Rome 2.
+We released the highly profitable Cradle Of Persia, Romance Of Rome, Golden Trails, Golden Trails 2, Golden Trails 3, Letters from Nowhere, Letters from Nowhere 2, and Cradle Of Rome 2.

 In 2011, the casual-game market started to stagnate on PC and Mac, due to the influence of new Social and Mobile platforms.
 We spent 3 years switching our production to Mobile platforms and setting up a marketing department.
-Our first attempts to create something new and specifically designed for mobile platforms failed.
-We had to cut the number of active projects from 7 to 2, optimize everything we could, and take a loan to keep the company going for another six months.
+Our first attempts to create something new for mobile platforms failed.
+We had to cut the number of projects from 7 to 2, optimize everything we could, and take a loan to keep the company going for another six month.

 Early 2014, we were working on two projects: Letters from Nowhere Playground in collaboration with publisher’s producers (this project eventually failed) and Cradle of Empires.

 In Summer 2014, we released Cradle of Empires on iOS.
 The product immediately showed good metrics, reaching the Top-10 Grossing charts in many countries, and caused Awem’s growth.
-As a next step, we expanded to Android and Mac right away.
+As a next step, we expanded to Android and Mac right away